 Because anyone who read the story properly, soon realised the original logo was staying on the pack.
 And this was actually because of a change in the ownership of the business.

 There’s a whole separate article we could write on how the general public don’t know and don’t care about the difference between companies and brands.
 About how they never read the details of press releases.
 But we’ll save that for another time.

 For our 10 cents worth, we actually like the “parrot” icon they’ve used on the “A”.
 But, the font they’ve chosen, and its alignment or lack of alignment seem a bit weird to us.
 And that blue dot, that’s supposed to be an apostrophe?
 Don’t get that.

 But whether you like them or not, the new logos and new typography in each case provoked strong reactions.
 And it’s these reactions which are the key learning.
-Because you want to create strong reactions.
+Because you want strong reactions.

 We’re not saying you should spend every day thinking about typography and the psychology of fonts.
 But you should at least understand the theories behind it.